Inclusion in the spotlight: Annabelle shines at the gymnastics festival in Leipzig!

 Inclusion in focus

-a strong sign for the community
+A strong sign for the community